COVID-19: Evolving Insurance and Risk Management Implications

 Colleagues from Marsh and other Marsh & McLennan businesses remain ready to help businesses affected by COVID-19 manage these effects and plan for potential future pandemics.
 We are helping businesses understand how insurance coverage may respond, manage the claims process, and address the effects of the pandemic on people and operations.

-If you have any questions regarding COVID-19’s effects on your organization, please reach out to your Marsh representative.
+If you have any questions regarding COVID-19’s effects on your organization, please contact us.